Please read these booking conditions carefully, they form an important part of the contract for your holiday.

 All holidays are sold subject to the following conditions:

-Please note: Adequate and valid travel insurance is compulsory for all Trek America Travel Limited travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
+Insurance Please note: Adequate and valid travel insurance is compulsory for all Trek America Travel Limited travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance.
+We recommend you take out insurance as soon as your booking is confirmed.

 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).